Raulkg/TodoMVC-WEBAPI-ASP.NET/README.md

 1. As a user, I should be able to view a page with a task list on it.
 2. As a user, I should be able to add a new task to the task list.
-3. As a user, I should be able to remove a task from the task list.
-4. As a user, I should be able to reorder a task in the task list.
-5. As a user, I should be able to edit the name of a task in the task list.
-6. As a user, I should be able to mark a task in the list as completed.
+3. As a user, I should be able to mark a task in the list as completed.

 This is single user application and do not worry about cross-user scenarios or security in that respect.